pvoulgaris9398/azure-samples/az204-evgrid/doc/readme.md

 - Provide _namespace_, receive _fully-qualified domain name_ (FQDN)
 - Can be managed from firewall and supports MQ Telemetry Transport (MQTT) and Advanced Message Queue Protocol (AMQP) over WebSockers and HTTPS

+## Event Types

+- Discrete: report state changes and are actionable - EventGrid
+- Series: report a condition, time-ordered and analyzable - EventHub
+- User Notification: prompt user or their device for attention - Notification Hub

 ## Pricing Model

 - Basic Tier - No dynamic partition scaling, capturing events or VNet integration.
 Retention is limited to one (1) day